zavolanlab/PAQR_KAPAC/README.md

 cd path/to/workdir
 ```

-## Use case of the pipeline
+## Prepare the virtual environment
-Below, you will find a tutorial that guides you through the usage of PAQR and KAPAC based on the RNA-seq data set to study the knock-down of HNRNPC.
-The results for this data set are also discussed in the paper.

-### snakemake
-[Snakemake]{https://snakemake.readthedocs.io/en/stable/} is a workflow management system that helps to create and execute data processing pipelines.
-Here, it is used to run the PAQR pipeline.
-It requires python3 and can be installed smoothly via the bioconda package of the python anaconda distribution (shown below).
+The execution of PAQR and KAPAC depends on specific software (like python, including several packages, or R).
+With the installation and activation of the virtual environment as it is shown below, you can ensure that both tools run properly.

 ### Step 1: Download Miniconda3
 On Linux: